197th (Lancashire Fusiliers) Brigade: Second World War

 After the First World War, both the brigade and division were disbanded, along with the rest of the Territorial Force.
 However, in the 1920s, the Territorial Army was formed, on a similar basis to the Territorial Force.
-By March 1939 another war in Europe seemed inevitable and so the Territorial Army was ordered to be doubled in size.
-The brigade came into existence again, now designated as the 197th Infantry Brigade, and again became part of the 66th Infantry Division, which was also again reconstituted as a duplicate of 42nd (East Lancashire) Infantry Division, and the brigade was again formed as a duplicate of 125th Infantry Brigade.
-The brigade was not, however, formed as an exact duplicate of the 125th Brigade and consisted of only two battalions (whereas the 125th had three) of the Lancashire Fusiliers and one of the East Lancashire Regiment.
+By March 1939, another war in Europe seemed inevitable and so the Territorial Army was ordered to be doubled in size.
+The brigade came into existence again, now designated as the 197th Infantry Brigade, and became part of the 66th Infantry Division, which was formed as a duplicate of 42nd (East Lancashire) Infantry Division, and the brigade was formed as a duplicate of 125th Infantry Brigade.

-The Second World War began on 3 September 1939, and the brigade and 66th Division were immediately mobilised.
-As it was in the Great War, the brigade was originally part of the 66th Division until it was broken up in June 1940, shortly after the British Expeditionary Force (BEF) was evacuated at Dunkirk.
-With the disbandment of 66th Division, the 197th Brigade (with 257th Field Company, RE and 110th Field Regiment, RA under command) was transferred to the 59th (Staffordshire) Motorised Division, nicknamed "The Pithead Division", and reforming it as a standard infantry division, having previously been a motorised division of only two brigades.
+The Second World War began on 3 September 1939, however the division only lasted until June 1940 when it was broken up.
+With the disbandment the division, the 197th Brigade (with 257th Field Company, RE and 110th Field Regiment, RA under command) was transferred to the 59th (Staffordshire) Motor Division (two brigades) when it was reformed as an infantry division (three brigades).
 With the rest of the 59th Division, which was based in North-East England under Northern Command, the brigade began training to repel a German invasion of England.

 In June 1942 the brigade, along with the rest of the 59th Division, was transferred to Northern Ireland, where they came under command of British Troops Northern Ireland and began training alongside the troops of the United States Army (who had entered the war in December 1941) stationed there in numerous large-scale military exercises.
 Later in the year the brigade was slightly reorganised with the addition of the 1/7th Battalion, Royal Warwickshire Regiment which arrived from 143rd Brigade to replace the 2/6th Lancashire Fusiliers, which transferred to the 211th Brigade.
 The battalion had already seen active service over two years before in France and Dunkirk, one of few units in the 59th Division to do so.
 In March 1943 the brigade returned to the mainland again, and soon found itself in Kent.